 - 1. Place inner reflectors (H) on the heater by sliding the reflectors between the tubes and the brackets. - 2.
 Locate the FIRST slot on reflector over the M8 bolt on the first bracket.
-Secure using large washers and anti vibration nuts. - 3.
-The slot in other end of the first reflector should align with M8 bolt on the second bracket. - 4.
+Secure using large washers and anti vibration nuts. - The slot in other end of the first reflector should align with M8 bolt on the second bracket. - 4.
 Locate the second reflector onto the same bolt using the SECOND slot in from the end and OVERLAP the first reflector.
 This should create a 114mm overlap.
+Secure using large washers and anti vibration nuts. - 4.
+Locate the M8 bolts on last bracket to slot in second reflector approx one third distance from reflector end.
 Secure using large washers and anti vibration nuts.